cybercodeintelligence/CyberCI/README.md

-# Data-Driven Software Vulnerability Discovery (SVD)
+# Cyber Code Intelligence

-This repository provides papers, code and tools that a beginner needs to start exploring the field of data-driven SVD.
+This repository provides papers, code and tools that a beginner needs to start exploring the field of Data-Driven Software Vulnerability Discovery (SVD).

 # Content
   * [Introduction](#Introduction)